-This generally takes more patience and is a more complex process than training a puppy who hasn’t learned any rules at all.
-But they will get there in the end; you’ll just need to be a little more patient.
+This generally takes more patience and is more complex than training a puppy who hasn’t learned any rules.
+But they will get there in the end; you’ll need to be a little more patient.

 After weighing up all the pros and cons of greyhound care and personality, it’s clear that greyhounds would make fantastic pets for any household.

 They’re friendly, don’t take much exercise, don’t need masses of space, and their coats are easy to maintain.
-They’re also super intelligent and easy to train and just want to please you.
+They’re also super intelligent, easy to train, and just want to please you.

 But like any pet, there are some challenges that you’ll need to be ready to face.
 They need plenty of love in return to keep them healthy mentally and may have some special requirements concerning your schedule.
 Oh, and don’t expect them to be guard dogs!

-As long as you do your reading and understand the specific needs that a greyhound has, you’ll create a great bond and lifelong relationship with your new greyhound.
+As long as you do your reading and understand a greyhound’s specific needs, you’ll create a great bond and lifelong relationship with your new greyhound.

 - Whippet Anatomy: Complete A-Z Guide - September 2, 2023